Qrexec: secure communication across domains

 $ qrexec-client -e -d someVM user:'touch hello-world.txt'

-The string before the colon specifies what user to run the command as.
-The -e flag tells qrexec-client to exit immediately after sending the execution request and receiving a status code from qrexec-agent (whether the process creation succeeded).
+The string before the colon specifies which user will run the command.
+The -e flag tells qrexec-client to exit immediately after sending the execution request and receiving a status code from qrexec-agent (if the process creation succeeded).
 With this option, no further data is passed between the domains.
-By contrast, the following command demonstrates an open channel between dom0 and someVM (in this case, a remote shell):
+The following command demonstrates an open channel between dom0 and someVM (in this case, a remote shell):

 $ qrexec-client -d someVM user:bash

 The qvm-run command is heavily based on qrexec-client.
-It also takes care of additional activities, e.g. starting the domain if it is not up yet and starting the GUI daemon.
-Thus, it is usually more convenient to use qvm-run.
+It also handles additional activities, e.g. starting the domain if the domain is not up yet and starting the GUI daemon.
+It is usually more convenient to use qvm-run.

 There can be an almost arbitrary number of qrexec-client processes for a given domain.
 The limiting factor is the number of available vchan channels, which depends on the underlying hypervisor, as well the domain’s OS.